Plain English Summary

 Overall trial start date

 Participant inclusion criteria

-1. Participants will be outpatients, aged 16 or over and will be receiving secondary mental health care from community based services in NHS Greater Glasgow and Clyde (NHSGG&C).
+1. Outpatients, aged 16 or over, receiving secondary mental health care from community based services in NHS Greater Glasgow and Clyde (NHSGG&C)

-2. Participants will meet DSM-IV-TR criteria for schizophrenia and will also meet criteria for major depression (confirmed by Structured Clinical Interview for DSM / SCID-I & Calgary Depression Scale / CDSS for Schizophrenia; score >721).
+2. Meet DSM-IV-TR criteria for schizophrenia and criteria for major depression (confirmed by Structured Clinical Interview for DSM / SCID-I & Calgary Depression Scale / CDSS for Schizophrenia; score >721).
 Individuals with substance use problems will not be excluded.

 Target number of participants

 1. Those with significant learning disability